Kuldeepkumarchandel/ESP_IDF_PROJECT/README.md

 # ESP_IDF_PROJECT

-Adding images to the README can enhance its appeal and clarity.
-Below is an updated version of the README with placeholders for images.
-Replace the URLs (`<image_url>`) with actual image links or paths.

 ---
 | Supported Targets | ESP32 | ESP32-C3 | ESP32-S3 | ESP32-S2 | ESP32-H6 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- |